mij983/HaviAgenticServiceAssignment/Notes.md

 **What it does:**
 - Entry point for the entire application
-- Starts the Flask/FastAPI web server
+- Starts the Flask web server
 - Creates the web UI interface
 - Handles HTTP requests from users
 - Accepts ticket input from forms/API